Goldan32/IOU/docs/specification.md

 # IOU: A Group Finance Tracking Application

 ## Short description
 This application aims to help a group of friends manage their common finances.
 For example, if someone buys lunch for everyone, than that expenditure can be written up for that person.
-The cost then will be evenly distributed among the peaple at that gathering, which makes paying back easier and less maths-heavy.
+The cost then will be evenly distributed among the people at that gathering, which makes paying back easier and less math-heavy.

 This description will only describe a minimal version of the application.
 Expanding with other functions will be possible.